elgohr/Github-Release-Action/README.md

         title: MyReleaseMessage
 ```

+## Notes

-Please note, that you can't use `${{ secrets.GITHUB_TOKEN }}` as it isn't allowed to publish releases.
+You can't use `${{ secrets.GITHUB_TOKEN }}` as it isn't allowed to publish releases.

-## Argument

-The message which should appear in the release.
+The ``title`` field is a message which should appear in the release.
 May not contain spaces.

+The reasult of running this action will be a new GitHub release of your software, available for download in the tab on the right.

+This release will contain the source code for the given tag, and also may contain binaries and supporting metadata, if those are installed in directory so-and-so.